What is the responsibility of a moderator?

 Where and when can I load my presentation?

-If you do not email your presentation prior to April 16th at 10:00 am (CST), you will load the day of your presentation.
-Thursday presenters may load Thursday, April 19th, from 8:30-9:45am.
+If you do not email your presentation prior to April 19th at 10:00 am (CST), you will load the day of your presentation.
+Thursday presenters may load Thursday, April 25th.
 Due to time constraints at the conference, we are unable to accept any Thursday presentations after 9:45 am.
-Friday presenters may begin loading Thursday, April 19th, from 5:30-7:00.
+Friday presenters may begin loading Thursday, April 25th, at 5:30 pm.
 We are unable to accept any presentations to load after 7:00 pm.
 If you are presenting Friday and are unable to load Thursday evening, you may load Friday morning from 6:30-7:30.
 Arriving as early as possible for presentation loading is greatly appreciated!

 What happens if I go over my presentation time?